mwaskom/lyman/doc/workflow.rst

 again unless you move things around.

-Next, set up one or more *experiment* files describing the processing parameters for each set of data
+Next, set up one or more *experiment* files describing the processing parameters for each of your experiments.

 If you want to have a list of default subjects to perform processing over, put their subject ids in a plain text file called ``subjects.txt`` within this directory.
 You can define different groups of subjects too in files called ``<groupname>.txt``.

 Prepare the Data
 ----------------